akshayakn13/LSTM/README.md

 # Result

-Using LSTM(Long-Short Term Memory) I trained three different models with different configurations and was able to achieve and auroc score of around 70%.
+Using LSTM(Long-Short Term Memory) I trained three different models with different architectures and was able to achieve and auroc score of around 70%.

 # Credits